-The two most common forms of shareholder meetings are (i) the ordinary general assembly, and (ii) the extraordinary general assembly.
+The two most common forms of shareholder meetings are: (i) the ordinary general assembly; and (ii) the extraordinary general assembly.
 The ordinary general assembly may be held to consider all issues related to the company except those issues which the CCL or the constitutional documents of the company reserve for the extraordinary general assembly.
+Please also refer to question 2.1 with respect to the removal of the distinction between the ordinary general assembly and the extraordinary general assembly under the 2015 CCL.

-The shareholders of a PJSC have the right to request that an ordinary general assembly or an extraordinary general assembly be called, may request that matters be included on the agenda for the assembly and can discuss and pose questions on such matters (please refer to the response to question 2.1).
+The shareholders of a PJSC have the right to request that an ordinary general assembly or an extraordinary general assembly be called; they may also request that matters be included on the agenda for the assembly, and can discuss and pose questions on such matters (please refer to the response to question 2.1).

-Each shareholder shall have the right to attend the general assembly and shall have the number of votes equivalent to the number of shares held by him.
+Each shareholder shall have the right to attend the general assembly and shall have a number of votes equivalent to the number of shares held by him.
 Shareholders may also appoint a person to act as a proxy so long as that person is not a director of the PJSC.
-The proxy must also not hold more than 5 per cent of the company's share capital.
+The proxy must also not hold more than 5% of the company's share capital.

-The most common forms of shareholder meeting for a company limited by shares are the annual general meetings and general meetings.
+The most common forms of shareholder meeting for a company limited by shares are the annual general meeting and general meeting.

-As discussed in the response to question 2.1 above, shareholders holding no less than 5 per cent of the share capital of the company may request that a general meeting is called.
+As discussed in the response to question 2.1 above, shareholders holding no less than 5% of the share capital of the company may request that a general meeting is called.
 At such meetings every shareholder has one vote for each share held by him.

-Shareholders are also entitled to demand that a poll is taken and any provision contained in the company's constitutional documents to the contrary will be void.
+Shareholders are also entitled to demand that a poll is taken, and any provision contained in the company's constitutional documents to the contrary will be void.